juranzhang/cpp-implementation-of-near-field-SAR/README.md

 2. In order to enable hdf5 file load/save functionalities: On Mac or Linux, go to your armadillo folder, inside /include/armadillo_bits/config.hpp, uncomment the line `#define ARMA_USE_HDF5` as specified in http://arma.sourceforge.net/docs.html#config_hpp.

-3. You'll also need to install hdf5 library by `brew install homebrew/science/hdf5` (on Mac).
+3. You'll also need to install hdf5 library by `brew install homebrew/science/hdf5`.

 4. Follow the instructions above to build and run.